funkvn/ice-tacho/README.md

 ## Todo

 * Get rid of PHP, use a webserver from npm
-* Add npm script
+* Add npm script to start the servers
-* Strip down css (Bootstrap is too much)
+* Show error messages if something went wrong
-* Add error messages
+* Use build process to generate Vue.js from NPM and use local resources to limit traffic
-* Use local resources to limit traffic
+* Use Sass/Less to clean up CSS